specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/install-payg-sql-server/README.md

 # Overview

-This script installs a pay-as-you-go SQL Server instance on your machine and automatically connext it to Azure Arc using a downloaded SQL Server media.
+This script installs a pay-as-you-go SQL Server instance on your machine and automatically connects it to Azure using a downloaded SQL Server media.

 # Prerequisites

 - You have met the [onboarding prerequisites](https://learn.microsoft.com/sql/sql-server/azure-arc/prerequisites).
 - You have downloded a SQL Server image file from the workspace provided by Microsoft technical support.
-Tpo obtain it, open a support request using "Get SQL Installation Media" subcategory and soecify the desired version and edition.
+To obtain it, open a support request using "Get SQL Installation Media" subcategory and specify the desired version and edition.
 - You are a local admin on the machine where you run the script.
-- Your n
-- If you are using a machine running Windows Server 2016, you have completed the mitigation steps as described below.
+- If you are installing SQL Server on Windows Server 2016, you have a secure TLS configuration as described below.

 # Mitigating the TLS version issue on Windows Server 2016